 We are here to help.
 If you have questions or would like additional information, contact a Patient Central Associate.

 Risk Factors Associated with Pancreatic Cancer

-Risk increases if a person has two or more first-degree relatives (parent, sibling or child) who have had the disease, a first-degree relative who developed pancreatic cancer before the age of 50, or an inherited genetic syndrome associated with pancreatic cancer.
-The risk increases if a greater number of family members are affected.
+The risk increases if more family members are affected.
 Also, the risk of pancreatic cancer increases if there is a history of familial breast, ovarian or colon cancer, familial melanoma or hereditary pancreatitis.
-Approximately 10 percent of pancreatic cancer cases are related to a family history of the disease.

 Pancreatic cancer is more likely to occur in people who have long-standing (over 5 years) diabetes.